kiwisincebirth/TRS-80-MODEL-1-K/KNOWN_ISSUES.md

 in prior versions.
 Typically, these issues are addressed in future versions.
 See the [Changelog](./CHANGELOG.md) for the actual changes made.

+## V2a

+### Clock Speed (Transition)

+MSly (discord channel) has uncovered an issue when clock speed is transitioned from Fast <-> Slow, Sometimes the computer will lock up.

+Diagnosing the issue it appears that the circuit that controls the transition from one clock frequency to another is not well-timed, and can occur just after the current clock has transitioned, and switch to the new clock then causes another level transition.
+This resulting is a very short duration clock pulse, in the order of 30ns.
+Depending on the CPU used this can be out of tolerance causing the issue.

+The resolution is either to use a fast CPU, which is more tolerant, or simply disable high speed.

+# Version 1

 ## V1c

 ### Power Capacitor